astropy/astroscrappy/README.md

 This implementation is much faster than the original IRAF version, improvment by a factor of ~90.

-- The arrays always must be C-contiguous, thus all loops are y outer, x inner.
+The arrays always must be C-contiguous, thus all loops are y outer, x inner.
-Note that this follows the Pyfits convention.
+This follows the Pyfits convention.

+scipy is required for certain tests to pass, but the code itself does not depend on scipy.